-- 7.1 Any sub-contracting shall be in accordance with the sub-contracting requirements of the other Party concerned. - 7.2 The Conformity Assessment Bodies shall record and retain details of their investigation of the competence and compliance of their subcontractors and maintain a register of all sub-contracting.
-These details will be available to any other Party on request.
+- 7.1 Any sub-contracting shall be in accordance with the sub-contracting requirements of the other Party. - 7.2 The Conformity Assessment Bodies shall record and retain details of its investigation of the competence and compliance of its subcontractors and maintain a register of all sub-contracting.
+These details will be available to the other Party on request.